Ghost04718/Obsidian-Homepage/README.md

 - Style Settings
 - Tracker
 ### CSS snippets
-You can download from `snippets` and drag them into your `vault/.obsidian/snippets` (if the folder does not exist you can create one yourself).
+You can download from `.obsidian/snippets` and drag them into your `vault/.obsidian/snippets` (if the folder does not exist you can create one yourself).